-This presentation explores and illustrates ideas to navigate through the city of the future.
-To test, be thought provoking and to propose a more pixelated way of living.
-To demonstrate future urban islands that must enable nebulous spatial communication patterns, multi-level through connectors and buildings should be more adaptive and reflective to their environments at varying levels with greater integration of the ground plane.
+This presentation explores and illustrates ideas to navigate through the city of the future; to test and to propose a more pixelated way of living.
+To demonstrate future urban islands that must enable nebulous spatial communication patterns, multi-level exchanges through connectors and buildings should be more adaptive and reflective of their environments at varying levels, with greater integration of the ground plane.